 - Examination of the market by application and by product sizes; utility scale, medium scale and small scale.

-- Analyses of the technology and recent commercial developments in the SOFC industry.
+- Analyses of the technology and recent commercial developments in SOFCs global market.

-This report discusses the North American, European, Far Eastern and Rest-of-World market values.
-Target markets are based on optimistic, pessimistic and consensus alternatives, which are compared to the conventional power generation target and peak shifting opportunities.
-The current market is emerging with pre-commercial demos and subsidized pilot projects as well as fast-growing niche markets that are quickly becoming established specialty markets.
+This report discusses the North American, European, Far Eastern, and Rest–of–World market values.
+Target markets are based on optimistic, pessimistic, and consensus alternatives.
+This is compared to the conventional power generation target and peak shifting opportunities.
+The current market is emerging, with niche products, pre–commercial demos, and subsidized pilot projects.

 Over the next five years these pilots will be expanding into commercial implementations.
-The 2020 market is also characterized in terms of optimistic, pessimistic and consensus scenarios.
+The 2018 market is also characterized in terms of optimistic, pessimistic, and consensus scenarios.

 SOFC applications are described and analyzed.
 The following applications are considered: